Azure/azure-quickstart-templates/postgresql-standalone-server-ubuntu/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fpostgresql-standalone-server-ubuntu%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

 This template uses the Azure Linux CustomScript extension to deploy a postgresql server.
-It creates an Ubuntu VM, does a silent install of postgresql server, version:9.3.5, and the basic configuration is below:
+It creates an Ubuntu VM, does a silent install of postgresql server, version:9.3.5, and the basic configuration is below: port is 1999, data directory is /opt/pgsql_data, installation directory is /opt/pgsql, user is postgres.

 PGPORT=1999

 PGDATA=/opt/pgsql_data

+LANG=en_US.utf8

 PGHOME=/opt/pgsql

-LANG=en_US.utf8

 PATH=$PATH:$PGHOME/bin

 MANPATH=$MANPATH:$PGHOME/share/man

 PGUSER=postgres

 For security reasons, PostgreSQL uses a non-root user to initialize, start, or shut down the database.
 Here it uses postgres as the user.